Defense Lawyers for Negligent Driving in Lynnwood

 - Exhibit the effects of having consumed alcohol or any drug, or exhibit the effects of having inhaled or ingested any chemical for its intoxicating or hallucinatory effects.

 As defined by the statute, operating a motor vehicle negligently refers to a motorist's failure to exercise ordinary care.
 This means that when a driver fails to act in a manner that a reasonably careful person would act, they exhibit signs of negligent driving.

 - There is evidence showing that the driver recently consumed alcohol.

 In relation to a case of negligent driving involving any type of drug or chemical, a motorist must exhibit the same types of impairment as defined by the statute relating to intoxication.

 - The driver is in possession of an illegal drug or chemical substance; and/or

 - There is evidence showing that the driver recently consumed an illegal drug or chemical substance.

-First-Degree Negligent Driving Penalties in Washington State
+Penalties of Negligent Driving in the 1st Degree in Washington State

 - Additionally, motorists convicted of first-degree negligent driving may face driver's license suspensions and, in certain cases involving individuals with prior DUI or negligent driving convictions, may be required to install an ignition interlock device (IID) on any vehicles they own.

-While criminal and driving penalties can be harsh, they can be effectively avoided or mitigated with the assistance of a proven DUI defense attorney.
+While criminal and driving penalties can be harsh, they can be effectively avoided or mitigated with the assistance of a proven Lynwood DUI defense attorney.
 Defense strategies will differ on an individual basis, but will generally focus on challenging any chemical evidence of impairment or intoxication, arresting protocol of law enforcement officers, and a motorist's driving abilities, among other elements.

 As a firm that focuses exclusively on DUI defense and related driving offenses, we are uniquely prepared to handle first-degree negligent driving cases.
 Founding Attorney Jonathan Dichter has spent years representing individuals throughout the state of Washington who have found themselves facing these serious criminal charges.
 Equipped with extensive experience, tools, and resources, we are capable of fighting aggressively on your behalf.